maglietti/explore-ai3/tutorials/first-java-app/01-introduction.md

 ## Introduction

-Welcome to the next step in your Apache Ignite 3 journey!
-In this hands-on guide, you'll build a real-time transit monitoring system that showcases Ignite's powerful distributed data capabilities.
-By the end of this 40-minute guide, you'll have a functional application that:
+In this hands-on tutorial, you'll build a real-time transit monitoring system that showcases Ignite's powerful distributed data capabilities.
+By the end of this 40-minute tutorial, you'll have a functional application that:

 - Connects to live transit data feeds using industry-standard formats
 - Stores and queries vehicle positions in near real-time